Cunningham concedes to US Sen. Tillis in North Carolina

 “I just called Sen. Tillis to congratulate him on winning reelection to a second term in the U.S. Senate and wished him and his family the best in their continued service in the months and years ahead,” Cunningham said.
 "The voters have spoken and I respect their decision.”

-Cunningham lost despite outraising Tillis during what became the most expensive U.S. Senate race in U.S. history.
+Cunningham accepted defeat after outraising Tillis during what became the most expensive U.S. Senate race in history.
 All together, the two campaigns and outside groups spent $282 million on the general election, according to the Center for Responsive Politics.

 Tillis benefited from fallout over a Cunningham sex scandal in the campaign’s final month.
 Cunningham admitted to a recent extramarital relationship with a public relations consultant.
 Tillis said Cunningham’s emphasis on his personal story in the campaign made the misconduct a defining issue.

-Tillis was one of President Donald Trump’s strongest defenders during impeachment but was criticized by the GOP base last year when he initially took a stance opposite the president on how to fund the border wall.
-Tillis later changed his mind.
+Tillis, 60, a former IBM consultant and state House speaker from the Charlotte suburbs, was one of President Donald Trump’s strongest defenders during impeachment but was criticized by the GOP base last year when he initially took a stance opposite the president on how to fund the border wall.
+Tillis later changed his mind on the issue.

 “This was a hard-fought campaign and I wish nothing but the best to Cal and his family going forward,” Tillis said in a statement.
 “I am incredibly humbled by the chance to serve the people of North Carolina in the United States Senate for six more years and I pledge to continue keeping my promises and delivering results.”